brianhigh/research-computing/Instrument_Interfaces_Script.md

 Input/Output (I/O)
 ========================================================

 Computers and devices are equipped with a variety of inputs, and outputs.
-Peripherals then interface with the computer via those input and output protocols, ports, and sometimes wireless technology.
-These interfaces are typically digital, however some are analog.
+Peripherals then interface with the computer via those input and output protocols, ports or connectors, and sometimes wireless technology.
+These interfaces are typically digital, however some, such as audio, are analog.

 Peripherals
 ========================================================